Marc Newson designed his Knoll task chair to last ‘forever’

 Several times through the course of our conversation, Newson mentions his larger goal behind the chair—to create “an icon,” or a task chair that challenged conventions enough that it would be a coveted object for years to come.
 He doesn’t use the word “immortality,” but it’s clear that’s the bar Newson is aiming for.

 And yet, I was curious whether he’d considered what would happen to his product when a company or individual was done using it.
-While the chair does implement recycled plastics, it’s not designed to be circular—to easily remelt into another product or biodegrade back into the Earth.
+While the chair does implement some recycled plastics, it’s not designed to be circular—to easily remelt into another product or biodegrade back into the Earth.

 “It may sound like a cop-out in the end, but I ultimately believe—and this holds true to everything I’ve designed, really—that I don’t feel I’m in the business of designing landfill,” says Newson.
 “I love to design products which are repairable, they’re not disposable.
 And they’re qualitative: They last.
 I love the idea that you buy something once and you kind of keep it for the rest of your life.”